 \section{Embedding large hypertrees}

-In this section, we will prove an embedding result (Lemma~\ref{lem:embedding}) that will allow us to embed a small rooted tree of bounded degree into a dense $k$-partite graph, while at the same time controlling the location of the root and the bulk of the tree quite accurately.
+In this section, we prove an embedding result (Lemma~\ref{lem:embedding}) that will allow us to embed a small rooted bounded degree tree into a dense $k$-partite graph, while at the same time controlling the location of the root and the bulk of the tree quite accurately.